-• Teaching artists are paid \$6.50 per student per contact hour in the classroom.
+- Loft teaching artists are paid \$7.00 per student per contact hour in the classroom.
+This works out to a range of anywhere from about \$49 per classroom teaching hour, up to over \$200 per hour, depending on both the number of students ultimately enrolled and the duration of the class you propose. - Compensation information and pay dates can be found on your class contract. - We require a minimum number of students enrolled to run a class (7, though teaching artists have the option of teaching if the class gets to 6 or even 5 students); our maximum is traditionally 17 for multi-week classes and 30 for single or double session classes.
+Lower maximums can be arranged directly with the education manager when scheduling classes.
+If we do not reach the minimum number of enrollment about 5-7 days before the class is set to start, it is canceled, and the teaching artist receives no compensation.
+Teaching artists are generally paid within two weeks of their last class.
+If teaching longer sessions, such as 12- or 8-week classes, payment happens twice; once at the midway point, once after the final class.

-- We require a minimum number of students enrolled to run a class (7, though teaching artists have the option of teaching if the class gets to 6 or even 5 students); our maximum is traditionally 17 for multi-week classes, and 30 for single or double session classes.
-Lower maximums can be arranged directly with the education director when scheduling classes.
-If we do not reach the minimum number of enrollment about 5-7 days before the class is set to start, it is cancelled, and the teaching artist receives no compensation.
-Teaching artists are generally paid on the first Friday after their final class meeting.
-If teaching longer sessions, such as 12 or 8 week classes, payment happens twice; once at the midway point, once after the final class. - Examples of payment:
+• Examples of payment:

-For a 12 week class, 2 hours each week, with minimum enrollment (7): \$6.50 X 7 students X 24 contact hours = \$1092 (approx. \$45.50 per hour)
+For a 12-week class, 2 hours each week, with minimum enrollment (7): \$7.00 X 7 students X 24 contact hours = \$1,176 (approx. \$49.00 per hour)

-For a 12 week class, 2 hours each week, with maximum enrollment (17 people for multi-week classes): \$2652 (approx \$110.50 per hour)
+For a 12-week class, 2 hours each week, with maximum enrollment (17 people for multi-week classes): \$2,856 (approx \$119.00 per hour)

-For a single session 4 hour class with minimum enrollment: \$182 (approx. \$45.50 per hour)
+For a single-session 4-hour class with minimum enrollment: \$196 (approx. \$49.00 per hour)

-For a single session 4 hour class with maximum enrollment (30 people for single sessions)t: \$780 (approx. \$195 per hour)
+For a single-session 4-hour class with maximum enrollment (30 people for single sessions): \$840 (approx. \$210 per hour)

-Tuition alone does not cover the cost of the Loft's sliding-fee classes, which are made possible, in part, through grants and individual donations.
+Tuition alone does not cover the cost of the Loft's classes, which are made possible, in part, through grants and individual donations.
 Please consider becoming a member of the Loft (membership is not required to teach at the Loft).